Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 ### **6.2 WAVE: Website Accessibility Test**

 The [WAVE Accessibility Evaluation Tool](https://wave.webaim.org) was used to evaluate the overall accessibility of the BMS site.
 It considered factors such as the quantity and suitability of accessibility features used on the website (e.g. aria-labels, degree of contrast).
 The results produced **0 errors**, thus passing the overall test.
-However, there were some contrast errors which have not been altered due to design preferences.
+However, there was one contrast error which has not been altered due to design preferences.
 Evidence for the results of each page can be found [here](docs/testing/wave-results).

 ### **6.3 LIGHTHOUSE: Website Performance test**

 The [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) was used to test the performance of the BMS website.
-In relation to performance, the tests indicated that the website will operate at an optimal level on desktop devices where each page achieved a score between **91-99 out of 100**.
+In relation to performance, the tests indicated that the website will operate at an optimal level on desktop devices.
+Each page achieved a score between **91-99 out of 100**.
 Evidence for the results of each page can be found [here](docs/testing/lighthouse-results).

 ### **6.4 Website Responsiveness**

-Regarding the website’s degree of responsiveness, the site was accessed on multiple devices (incl. mobile, tablets, desktop, and larger devices) and multiple browsers (incl.
-FireFox, Google Chrome and Microsoft edge).
-The BMS site appears to respond appropriately to the changing device screen sizes and altering of browser’s size.
+- Regarding the website’s degree of responsiveness, the site was accessed on multiple devices (incl. mobile, tablets, desktop, and larger devices) and multiple browsers (incl.
+FireFox, Google Chrome and Microsoft Edge).

+- The BMS site appears to respond appropriately to the changing device screen sizes and altering of browser’s size.
 Evidence of this is provided below:

 ![](docs/screenshots/bms-responsiveness.PNG)

 ### **6.5 Bugs**

-While there were several bugs that arose through the duration of the project, the most notably fixed and unfixed bugs are discussed in more detail below.
+While there were several bugs that arose through the duration of the project, the most notable fixed and unfixed bugs are discussed in more detail below.

 #### **6.5.1 Fixed bugs**